-Interface cabling options for the 9415-3 WREN are shown in Figure 9.
-View A of Figure 9 shows each drive interfaced to its own command cable, which, in turn, allows interfacing of any number of drives and a variety of system operational techniques.
+Interface cabling options for the 9415-3 WREN are shown in Figure 8.
+View A of Figure 8 shows each drive interfaced to its own command cable, which, in turn, allows interfacing of any number of drives and a variety of system operational techniques.
 Each drive has its data cable and command cable radially connected to the host controller.
 The length of each individual cable must not exceed 20 feet (6.1 meters).
 Terminator resistors must be installed in the host controller for each data cable and for each command cable.
-If instead of all 9415-3 WRENs there are FDDs plus 9415-3 WRENs in this radial configuration, then a terminator resistor pack also would be installed in each FDD for its data/command cable.
+If instead of all 9415-3 WRENs 9415-3 there are FDDs plus WRENS in this radial configuration, then a terminator resistor pack also would be installed in each FDD for its data/command cable.

-11.2 DAISY CHAIN CONFIGURATION
+11.2 DAISYCHAIN CONFIGURATION

-A daisy chain configuration incorporates parallel interfacing of the disk drives on a common command cable.
-A maximum of three drives may be daisy chained on the command cable.
-Only the drive which is selected by the host system has its control and data signals enabled through this common interface.
-View B of Figure 9 consists only of 9415-3 WRENs.
+A daisychain configuration incorporates parallel interfacing of the disk drives on a common command cable.
+A maximum of three drives may be daisychained on the command cable.
+Only the drive which is selected by the host system has its control and data signals through this common interface.

+View B of Figure 8 consists only of 9415-3 WRENS.
 A terminator resistor pack is required in the host controller for each data cable.
-Only the last 9415-3 WREN in the daisy chain requires a terminator resistor pack for the command cable.
-Terminator resistor packs for the command cable of other drives would be removed.
+Only the last 9415-3 WREN in the daisychain requires a terminator resistor pack for the command cable.
+Terminator resistor packs for the command cable of other drives are removed.
 The total combined command cable length (from the controller to the first drive, to the second and subsequent drives) must not be more than 20 feet (6.1 meters).
-A 9415-3 WREN must be the last drive in the daisy chain; this is to ensure 9415-3 WREN unique lines are terminated.

-View C of Figure 9 consists of a common controller for both 9415-3 WRENs and FDDs.
-A maximum of three drives (any combination of FDDs plus 9415-3 WRENs) may be daisy chained on the command cable.
-Terminator resistors are required in the controller and in the last drive in the daisy chain for the command cable.
+View C of Figure 8 consists of a common controller for both 9415-3 WRENs and FDDs.
+A maximum of three drives (any combination of FDDs plus 9415-3 WRENs) may be daisychained on the command cable.
+Terminator resistors are required in the controller and in the last drive in the daisychain for the command cable.
 Terminator resistor packs for the command cable of other drives would be removed.
-A terminator resistor pack is required in the controller for each data cable.
-The total combined command cable length (from the controller to the first drive, to the second and subsequent drives) must not be more than 20 feet (6.1 meters).
+A terminator resistor pack is required in the cable. controller for each data The total combined command cable length (from the controller to the first drive, to the second and subsequent drives) must not be more than 20 feet (6.1 meters).